namuol/react-seamstress/README.md

 }} />
 ```

-You can also build an entire `styles` object in a function; useful
+You can also return an entire `styles` object from a top-level function; useful
 for providing outer style-state values to `::sub-components`:

 ```js